Electrification: Development of magnetos, dynamos and generators

 In the years 1831–1832, Michael Faraday discovered the operating principle of electromagnetic generators.
-The principle, later called Faraday's law, is that an electromotive force is generated in an electrical conductor that is subjected to a varying magnetic flux, as for example, a wire moving through a magnetic field.
-He also built the first electromagnetic generator, called the Faraday disk, a type of homopolar generator, using a copper disc rotating between the poles of a horseshoe magnet.
-It produced a small DC voltage.
+The principle, later called Faraday's law, is based on an electromotive force generated in an electrical conductor that is subjected to a varying magnetic flux as, for example, a wire moving through a magnetic field.
+Faraday built the first electromagnetic generator, called the Faraday disk, a type of homopolar generator, using a copper disc rotating between the poles of a horseshoe magnet.
+Faraday's first electromagnetic generator produced a small DC voltage.

 Around 1832, Hippolyte Pixii improved the magneto by using a wire wound horseshoe, with the extra coils of conductor generating more current, but it was AC.
 André-Marie Ampère suggested a means of converting current from Pixii's magneto to DC using a rocking switch.
 Later segmented commutators were used to produce direct current.

-William Fothergill Cooke and Charles Wheatstone developed a telegraph around 1838-40.
+Around 1838–40, William Fothergill Cooke and Charles Wheatstone developed a telegraph.
 In 1840 Wheatstone was using a magneto that he developed to power the telegraph.
 Wheatstone and Cooke made an important improvement in electrical generation by using a battery-powered electromagnet in place of a permanent magnet, which they patented in 1845.
 The self-excited magnetic field dynamo did away with the battery to power electromagnets.
 This type of dynamo was made by several people in 1866.

-The first practical generator, the Gramme machine, was made by Z. T. Gramme, who sold many of these machines in the 1870s.
-British engineer R. E. B. Crompton improved the generator to allow better air cooling and made other mechanical improvements.
+The first practical generator, the Gramme machine, was made by Z.T.
+Gramme, who sold many of these machines in the 1870s.
+British engineer R.E.B.
+Crompton improved the generator to allow better air cooling and made other mechanical improvements.
 Compound winding, which gave more stable voltage with load, improved the operating characteristics of generators.

 The improvements in electrical generation technology in the 19th century increased its efficiency and reliability greatly.
 The first magnetos only converted a few percent of mechanical energy to electricity.
 By the end of the 19th century the highest efficiencies were over 90%.